hiring-lab/job_postings_tracker/README.md

 * **state_job_postings_us.csv**
 This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in the US states and the District of Columbia.

+In Canada, we provide:

+* **provincial_postings_ca.csv**
+This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in the Canadian provinces.